-It can be an hour long lecture or a 50 seconds story that simply delivers the message, interesting and attracts you as an audience.
+It can be an hour long lecture or a 50 seconds story that simply delivers the message and is captivating.

 Telling your product’s story is important.
 Not just any story but a good story, the right story.

 Well, in order to write a good story you first have to listen to some good stories...
 On my day-to-day I talk to so many customers - buyers, end-users, power-users.
 Before all the features requirements, the technical explanations, the issues and the roadmaps, I ask them to “Tell me your story”.
-“Tell me simply, what are you trying to achieve? how do you do that with my product and who is doing that?”
+“Tell me simply, what are you trying to achieve?"

 I love to write short stories myself and I see great correlation between my PM world and my authoring world.
 Writing a story and telling your product story rely on the same principles: